-2. Partnership with parents and carers Whole school approaches Additional, targeted support and provision Specialist, individualised support and provision The universal offer to all children and YP Probus School works in close partnership with all stake holders and encourages close liaison with parents and carers.
-Our reception is staffed throughout the day to answer any questions in a timely manner Every class holds a 'meet the teacher' evening at the beginning of the year We hold two parents' evening/days every year - during these meetings staff share progress to date, targets and aspirations for the year There are formal written reports sent home yearly which detail achievement and attainment in all curriculum areas All children have a reading record which is checked at least twice weekly to encourage home/ school dialogue.
-The school's website is updated weekly with key dates, events and news Each class produces a termly overview which is sent home to enable parents to have an insight into the learning in the classroom The school has a weekly newsletter which is available both in paper copy and through our website Probus School offers workshops for parents on topics such as Reading, Mathematics and Phonics Parents / carers are able to contact the school throughout the school day (by phone, email or in person) with any concerns Probus School employs a Parent Support Advisor which parents can work with should this be beneficial Probus School offers information sessions to help parents support their children at home, we also signpost particular support groups / information sessions which may be beneficial according to different circumstances Parents / Carers are supported in attending and contributing to TAC meetings and other SEND reviews.
-Advocacy is available to support this Parental opinion/views are vital to any SEND meeting and as such are sought at all stages of review.
-The school is aware that parents feel comfortable in contributing in different ways and as such caters for this All documentation is copied for parents in a timely manner and in a format that is accessible
+2. Farthership with parents and carers Whole school approaches Additional, targeted support and pro vision Specialist, individualised support and provision The universal offer to all children and YP Probus School works in close partnership stake holders and encourages close liaiso 3 parents and carers.
+Our reception is staffe ed phone, email or in person) with a SEND reviews.
+Advocacy is available to throughout the day to answer any question support this timely mannerEvery class holds a 'meet the teacher' even Probus School employs a Paren Advisor which parents can work ••• the beginning of the year should this be beneficial of review.
+The school is aware that parents We hold two parents' evening/days every · · · · · · · · · · · · · · · · · · · during these meetings staff share progres ss to date, sessions to help parents support children at home, we also signor • targets and aspirations for the yearThere are formal written reports sent hom · · · · · · · · · · · · · · · · · · · which detail achievement and attainment curriculum areas according to different circumstar ices .
+All children have a reading record which is at least twice weekly to encourage home/dialogue.
+SCHOOL The school's website is updated weekly we well we weekly we well w vith key dates, events and news Each class produces a termly overview w and hame to enable parents to have an in- sent home to enable parents to have an in the learning in the classroom nsigni into The school has a weekly newsletter which h is available both in paper copy and through website Probus School offers workshops for parer topics such as Reading, Mathematics and d Phonics